JeffreyScottMartin/client-invest-match-backend/content/articles/labour-unions-vs-economic-reality-canada-post’s-struggle-to-modernize.md

 description: Canada Post is at a crossroads, battling billions in losses while its union demands aggressive wage increases, raising urgent questions about the future of labour relations.
-As industries evolve, unions must decide whether to adapt or risk dragging businesses further into financial crisis—this showdown is a warning for the entire public sector.
+As industries evolve, unions must decide whether to adapt or risk dragging businesses further into financial crisis this showdown is a warning for the entire public sector.
 image: /uploads/pexels-stephentcandrews-9900013.jpg
 tags:
   - Operations & Process